Who should apply?

 Three letters of recommendation are required as part of the online application.
 Once you have saved the contact information for a reference, the individual will receive email instructions to submit a letter of recommendation on your behalf.
 It is preferable (but not required) for at least two letters to be from an individual with substantial knowledge of your academic accomplishments.

-A résumé or curriculum vitae helps us get to know an applicant beyond their formal academic coursework.
-There is no preference for students with or without professional work experience; in fact, we hope your resume will demonstrate your preparedness for graduate study, including involvement in activities outside of school or work (such as leadership, service, family responsibilities, civic engagement), coding or research projects, and any other accomplishments you’d like to share.
+Your Curriculum Vitae (CV) will demonstrate your preparedness for graduate study, including involvement in activities outside of school or work (such as leadership, service, civic engagement), coding or research projects, and any other accomplishments you’d like to share.
+You can find guidance about your CV here.

 Application Fee